ImtiazVision/Being-an-Effective-Team-Member/README.md

 ### Respecting our colleauges

 We should treat our teammates with respect and be kind to each other.
 We must be considerate of their time, boundaries, and thoughts.
+Time is a valuable resource that we do not want to waste.
+Healthy disagreement can assist teams in considering diverse points of view.
+We should avoid disparaging or diminishing opinions with which we disagree with our colleagues.